Pulses Boost Satiety and Curb Cravings for Processed SnacksVeselovaElena/iStock

 Pulses Attack Belly Fatmichellegibso/iStock

 One of my favorite studies, from the British Journal of Nutrition, tracked overweight women with high cholesterol who, twice a day for 28 days, received muffins containing either whole pea flour (equivalent to ½ cup of pulses), fractionated pea flour (hulls only), or white wheat flour.
+(Here are some of the worst cholesterol-raising habits.)
 At the end of the study, the women who ate the muffins with the whole pea protein powder had the lowest waist-to-hip ratios, indicating that fat was directed away from the waistline.
 Previous animal research compared rats fed and unhealthy diet with or without added chickpeas to rodents that ate healthy fare.
 The chickpea-eating rats had significantly reduced belly fat and had blood sugar and insulin levels similar to the animals fed healthy food.

 Pulses Offer Heart Protection Plus Weight Losseskaylim/iStock